Reserve the NVIDIA GH200 Grace Hopper™ Superchip at Vultr today.

 The public site will display an error, but the administrative dashboard will be available.

-Navigate to https://example.com/wp-admin/, then install and activate a new theme under Appearance / Themes.
+https://example.com/wp-admin/, then install and activate a new theme under Appearance / Themes.

 If you know the plugin you modified before WordPress white screened, then you can rename that plugin directory.
 In this example, the theme folder badplugin is renamed to badplugin_disabled.